andykorth/oogcapitalmanagement/content/governor-helper/index.md

 # Archiel's Governor Helper

 This tool is in beta, most of the math has been verified, but there are still some functional gaps I might consider implementing.
+Prices currently PP7D_UNIVERSE.

 {{< governor-helper >}}